WenaHarle/WenaHarle/README.md

 ![Hello my name is Made Wena Harilegawa](https://github.com/WenaHarle/WenaHarle/blob/main/banner.jpg)

-🔭 I’m currently I’m currently study at Brawijaya University 🌱 I’m currently learning PHP, CSS and Python
+<a🔭 I’m currently I’m currently study at Brawijaya University/></a>
+🌱 I’m currently learning PHP, CSS and Python
 👯 I’m looking to collaborate on IoT Project
 ⚡ Fun fact: I am not a computer science student but an electrical engineering student